FrogBomb/lwf_test/README.md

     >>> lwf_test -t

 *(Only pay attention to the final message to see if the installation succeeded with the "All Tests Passed!" message.
-The "tests" that are printed are pre-defined tests for the Package that include those designed to fail)*
+The "tests" that are printed are pre-defined tests for the package that include those designed to fail)*

 ##Basic Usage:##